Collections and Research

 As the curator responsible for the acquisition of the Allan Slaight Collection, which contains posters on the theme of magic along with numerous archival items documenting the career of Harry Houdini, he worked on documenting these collected works as part of preparing the 2017 exhibition Illusions – The Art of Magic.

 “Uncle Sam, a Not-So-Distant Cousin: Canadian Contributions to the Genesis of an American Allegorical Figure.”
 In Sketches for an Unquiet Country: Canadian Graphic Satire, 1840-1940, edited by Annie Gérin, Dominic Hardy and Lora Senechal Carney, 75-97.
-Montreal; Kingston: McGill-Queen’s University Press, in press Spring 2018.
+Montreal; Kingston: McGill-Queen’s University Press, 2018.

 “Magic in Montreal.”
 In Illusions – The Art of Magic, edited by Suzanne Sauvage, Christian Vachon and Marc H. Choko, 38-48.
 Milan; Montreal: 5 Continents Editions; McCord Museum, 2017.